drhagen/tabeline/docs/creation.md

 ## `DataFrame.from_dict`

 This is basically the same as the constructor, except the arguments are kept as a single dictionary instead of being splatted out.
+The values of the dictionary can be any `Sequence`.

 ```python
 from tabeline import DataFrame